aionrobotics/docs/docs/ardupilot-transmitter-and-receiver.rst

 Transmitter and Receiver
 ========================

-The included FrySky i6S transmitter and FS-IA6B receiver come pre-bound from the factory but you will need to perform the following setup procedure to ensure proper functioning with ArduRover firmware/Parameter list.
+The included FrySky i6S transmitter and FS-X6B receiver come pre-bound from the factory but you will need to perform the following setup procedure to ensure proper functioning with AION ROBOTICS autopilot firmware configuration..

 .. image:: ../images/transmitter/FrySky_i6S.jpg
     :scale: 50%